How to Start a Travel Blog in 2017 (UPDATE: March 7th 2017)

 A) Can anyone really start a blog?

 Yes, pretty much anyone.
-I know almost nothing about tech, and I have managed to do it.
+I know almost nothing about tech, coding, design etc and I have managed to do it.
 As long as you can sign up to a host, and pay for your monthly fees, then you can do it.
 So essentially, if you have a credit/debit card, and can spare $60 a year or so, then you can do it.

 B) Do I need to speak English to start a travel blog?

 Definitely not.
 If you speak Spanish, or Arabic then you can blog in your native tongue, there is a HUGE market out there for non-English speaking blogs.
-If you’re bilingual, then I’d blog in both languages, it increases you’re reach, and of course English has the biggest potential readership.
+If you’re bilingual, then I’d blog in both languages, it increases your reach, and of course English has the biggest potential readership.

 C) There are so many blogs, maybe I’m too late to start a travel blog?